 I knew that I belonged when I walked in the room.

-On October 7, 2016, 500 people from all around the world converged on New York City for an action-packed event called Forefront.
+In October 2016, 500 people from all around the world came to New York City for an action-packed event called Forefront.

 Over the course of three days, I learned a great deal about myself, worked to overcome personal barriers that have been holding me back for years, and made new friendships based on shared values and beliefs.

 Reflecting on it now, I can confidently say that Forefront was the most fulfilling weekend of my year.

 Forefront?
 What’s that?